Maybe, but what the heck is it anyway?

 In the past, security products attempted to ‘correlate’ data to discern patterns and meaning.
 We now know better, and more.
 Instead, today we perform link analysis to evaluate relationships or connections between data nodes.
 Key relationships can be identified among various types of data nodes or objects, things we might think of as organizations, people, transactions, and so on.

 Machine learning is what enables us to bring together huge volumes of data that is generated by normal user activity from disparate, even obscure, sets of data — to identify relationships that span time, place and actions.
-Since machine learning can be simultaneously applied to hundreds of thousands of discrete events from multiple data sets, “meaning” can be derived from behaviors and used an early warning detection or prevention system.
+Since machine learning can be simultaneously applied to hundreds of thousands of discrete events from multiple data sets, “meaning” can be derived from behaviors and used as an early warning detection or prevention system.

 The ultimate test for a machine-learning model is validation error on new data.
 In other words, machine learning is looking to match new data with what it’s seen before, and not to test it to disprove, reject or nullify an expected outcome.
 Since machine learning uses an iterative, automated approach, it can reprocess data until a robust pattern is found.
 This allows it to go beyond looking for “known” or “common” patterns.